-For the slightest mistake in removing too much of the top layer of St Augustine grass, and the entire lawn could suffer very badly or perhaps even die, being unable to repair itself after dethatching.
+For the slightest mistake in removing too much of the top layer of St Augustine grass, and the entire lawn could suffer very badly, being unable to repair itself after dethatching.

 Which is why many operators refuse to vertimow St Augustine grass.
 It can be risky./p>